replot/replot-map/README.md

 ```

 If you're using our complimentary map paths, do not specify `pathIDKey` or `pathTitleKey`.

+Our complimentary map paths currently support 243 countries and regions.
+See [the list of all supported countries/regions](#supported-countries-and-regions).

 ### Dimensions
 Dimensions may be specified by passing in `width` prop with a number, in the unit of pixels.